This jam is now over. It ran from 2021-05-14 20:00:00 to 2021-05-23 20:00:00. View results

 Interested in using the Godot Wild Jam logo in your game as a splash screen?
 Go to this Google Drive and download: Godot Wild Jam Logo.

 Members of the Discord channel will be able to submit theme ideas to our #theme-vote channel.
-The channel will be unlocked for three days.
+The channel will be unlocked for three to four days.

 Wildcards are an optional limitation to add a unique challenge in addition to the theme.
 Pick one or pick all.
 It's up to you.
 Wildcards are revealed at the same time as the theme, and there are always only 3.
 Ignoring wildcards completely will not incur a deduction in judging.